Building Collaborative Responses to Trafficked Victims of Domestic Violence and Sexual Assault

 * OVW grantees and their partners must receive prior approval from their OVW Program Specialist if they will be requesting to use their OVW travel funds to participate in this training.

-The education program is provided free of charge.
+Costs: The education program is provided free of charge.
 Please note that participants are responsible for their own meals, lodging, travel arrangements, and costs associated with attending the program.
-Accommodations are available at the program rate of $139 plus 16.10% tax per night.
-Hotel: Sheraton Fisherman's Wharf.
+Accommodations are available at the program rate of $155 plus 15% tax per night.